Poor technique, carrying heavy golf bags, lack of warming up can contribute to neck or back strain.

-For advice about what you can do to help yourself, please CONTACT ME
+For advice about what you can do to help yourself, please contact me

 What is a “slipped disc”?

 Most people with a “slipped disc” experience pain on one side of the body that starts slowly and gets worse over time.
 The pain you experience when a disc presses on a nerve is often worse when you put pressure on the nerve.
-This can happen when you cough, sneeze or sit down.
+This happens when you cough, sneeze or sit down.